lucasw/ros_from_src/ubuntu_2204/README.md

 python3 setup.py install --prefix=$DEST --record install_manifest.txt --single-version-externally-managed
 ```

+Download a bunch of repos that are not available in 22.04 through apt, some with modifications to work in 22.04:

 ```
 mkdir -p ~/base_catkin_ws/src
 cd ~/base_catkin_ws/src
 ln -s ~/other/src/ros_from_src/ubuntu_2204/base_repos.yaml
 vcs import < base_repos.yaml
+# ignore repos that aren't yet building in 22.04
+~/other/src/ros_from_src/ubuntu_2204/ignore.sh
 ```

 (modify base_repos.yaml as desired to get fewer packages, if more packages are needed they may need alterations to build properly)

+The following will take a while, if there are packages not desired it will be much faster to CATKIN_IGNORE or remove them unless they are dependencies of packages that are needed:

 ```
 cd ~/base_catkin_ws